 Heat pumps could save you money on your energy bills, depending on house size and the type of heat pump, as well as thousands of kilogrammes of carbon emissions.

 In the long term, these savings may help to repay installation costs.
-Remember, financial support is available to cover heat pump installation costs via the Home Energy Scotland Loan.
+Remember, financial support is available to cover heat pump installation costs via the Home Energy Scotland Grant and Loan.

 Ask your energy supplier if there are special tariffs for homes with heat pumps.

 Do heat pumps use electricity when idle?

 A heat pump only uses electricity when it is functioning, the electricity drawing energy from outside to convert into heating energy for the home.
 Its control panel and other features consume minimal electricity while the heat pump lies idle.

 A heat pump doesn’t use any electricity when it is fully switched off.